procrastinationfighter/latte/README.md

 - generate Java code (this requires `bnfc`, if you're running this on a different machine than `students`, please add the path to bnfc binary to the `PATH` environmental variable)
 - build the project
-- create a script `latc` that runs the compiler
+- create a script `latc_llvm` that runs the compiler

-To run the compiler, run `./latc INPUT` where `INPUT` is the input file with `.lat` extension.
+To run the compiler, run `./latc_llvm INPUT` in the root directory, where `INPUT` is the input file with `.lat` extension.

-If the compilation should go to the next phase, the compiler will print `OK\n` on stderr and return `0`.
+If the compilation succeeded, the compiler will print `OK\n` on stderr and compile the program.
 If the compilation failed, the compiler will print `ERROR\n` and the first error message on stderr and return `1`.

-The script `test.sh` checks if all tests in a directory terminate with given return code.
-Example usage: `./test.sh latc lattests/good 0` where `latc` is the compiler script, `lattests/good` is the directory and `0` is the return code.
+For a correct input file `foo/bar/example.lat`, the compiler will generate file `foo/bar/example.bc` which can be run using `lli foo/bar/example.bc`.

+To correctly compile the project, programs `llvm-link` and `llvm-as` must be located in one of directories specified by `PATH` environmental variable.

+### Turning off optimizations

+By default, the compiler runs using all optimizations.
+To turn them off, build the compiler with `make no-opt` command.

+## Special cases

+- int type corresponds to `i32` type in LLVM
+- memory allocated for string input and concatenation does not get freed
+- number literals can be in range from `-2147483647` to `2147483647`